Fieldwork and Research trip | North Coast & South Sinai, Egypt

 The Governorate of South Sinai is situated within the arid belt of North Africa, and is characterised by a Saharo-Mediterranean climate that is hyper-arid, with mean annual rainfall ranging between 10mm per year along the coast, and a maximum of 60mm per year in the higher areas.
 The landscape is dominated by rugged mountains, interspersed with steep-sided valleys (wadis).
 The geology of these mountains consists fundamentally of basement red granitic rocks with intrusions of volcanic rock.
 Along the bottom of the wadis run riverbeds that remain dry for most of the year, only temporarily becoming rivers during any intermittent floods.
 The typically sporadic rainfall of the region usually occurs between October and May, and often the entire yearly precipitation can fall within the space of a few days resulting in heavy flash floods.
 Despite the water conditions of the region, the Sinai Peninsula is home to a high level of biodiversity of plant and animal life and as a whole supports approximately 1285 plant species, including more than 50% of all the plants that are endemic to Egypt, 800 of which have been recorded in South Sinai.
 There are four main tribes of Bedouin people that inhabit the region.

-The next leg of the research trip took us southward by plane via Sharm El-Sheik, to the Bedouin town of Nuweiba, situated on the eastern coast of the Sinai Peninsula, 70 km south of Taba and 180 km north of Sharm El-Sheik.
+The next leg of the research trip took us southward by plane via Sharm El-Sheikh, to the Bedouin town of Nuweiba, situated on the eastern coast of the Sinai Peninsula, 70 km south of Taba and 180 km north of Sharm El-Sheikh.
 Our goal was to research into the field of organic, desert agriculture through on-site visits with with the local Bedouin community.
 Our on-site visits were set up for us to better understand the hurdles farmers face when attempting to green or farm in the desert or in degraded environments.
 Some of these challenges regard soil fertility, and water conservation techniques that are needed to manage the very limited water resources of this arid area, and the added issue of saline groundwater.
-Here, we resided at an organic and permaculture-based farm, education center and resort at Habiba Bay, Nuweiba
+Here, we resided at an organic and permaculture-based farm, education center and resort at Habiba Bay, Nuweiba.

 Map of Sinai Peninsula, indicating town of Nuweiba along the Red Sea coast | Click to enlarge